 The weighting estimators in Example~\ref{eg1-weighting} involve the inverse of the treatment probability.
 Thus, they may be unstable if some estimated treatment probabilities are close to zero or one.
 A strategy to mitigate this issue is to stabilize the estimators by normalizing the weights \citep{hernan2001marginal}.
 For example, the stabilized weighting estimator of $\tau_{11}$ is

 The stabilized weighting estimators for $\tau_{10}$ and $\tau_{00}$ have similar forms.
-These weighting estimators are consistent under $\Mpsta$, i.e., correct specifications of the treatment probability and principal score.
+The estimators $\widehat{\tau}_{u,\ipw}$ are consistent under $\Mpsta$, i.e., correct specifications of the treatment probability and principal score.
 However, if either model is incorrectly specified, they are inconsistent.

 The identification formulas in Theorem~\ref{thm:identification-obs}(b) motivate the following estimators based on the treatment probability and the outcome mean.

 \begin{example} The treatment probability--outcome mean (tp-om) estimators are